TwP/logging-rails/README.md

 --------

-The railtie provides only one feature - integration of the **Logging** framework into your Rails appcliation.
+The railtie provides only one feature - integration of the **Logging** framework into your Rails application.
 But this gives you quite a bit of flexibility to format your log messages and direct them to multiple logging
-destiations: stdout with colors, a rolling log file, email, or even get a growl notification.
+destinations: stdout with colors, a rolling log file, email, or even get a growl notification.

 Install